medplum/medplum/examples/medplum-demo-bots/src/health-gorilla/README.md

 }
 ```

 If you use multiple performing labs, you will need to create a separate `Organization` resource for each one.
+There are identifiers on many of the resource types which are noted in [sample data](samples.md).

 ## Sending Orders